 Top tips for building a digital brand strategy

-A digital brand strategy is all about how you communicate and share your brand with online consumers specifically.
-In the digital world, the goal of your strategy will center around converting sales and boosting customer loyalty.
+A digital brand strategy is all about how you communicate and share your brand with online consumers.
+In the digital world, the goal centers around connecting with customers, boosting customer loyalty, and increasing conversions.

-A digital brand strategy might include digital marketing tactics like SEO and content marketing, email marketing, paid advertising, and website experience, to name a few.
+A digital brand strategy might include digital marketing tactics like SEO, content marketing, email marketing, paid advertising, and website experience, to name a few.

 Why does all of this matter?
-Research shows that 88% of consumers research their purchases online before actually completing a purchase, either online or in-store, which means your digital presence is a big deal.
-Here are three tips for building a digital brand strategy in particular:
+An eCommerce Foundation study shows that 88% of consumers research their purchases online before buying either online or in-store, which means your digital presence is a big deal.
+Here are three tips for building a digital brand strategy: